[The following article originally appeared on the LuxuryRehab blog, an international publication featuring the best rehab centers in the world.]

 She enjoys “putting families back together when everyone has had enough and seeing families being able to re-function.”
 Fiona shares a story of one family who had sent a little thank you.
 They were able to go out as a family on a Sunday—something that was not possible a year ago.

 Potential of Hope and Learning to Do Life Differently

 I asked her why this age group and why the complex cases, something that she’s gained a reputation for taking on.
 Fiona’s answer was simple, yet profound.
 “The potential of hope,” she replied.

 “Everyone around them is saying they’re not good enough, not well enough, not going to be successful.
 Everyone around them has given up hope, thinking they’re going to die or go to prison.
 And then you can see small changes.
 First, they don’t want to go to therapy at all.
 Then, after a week, they’re actually looking for a therapist because have something they want to say,” Fiona continued.

 She describes The Wave like a family, a small space, where a teen or young adult cannot hide, but rather they will be seen.
 Staff is around all the time, so it’s easy to make a connection, which then fuels more connections.

 “We do not rely on punishment; it’s about learning to live life in a different way,” says Fiona as she describes the approach.
 “Life as a teenager can actually be fun.
 They learn they can do things quite fun and exciting without substances.
 We’re surrounded by really cool stuff to do, water sports, adventure sports; they’ll get to build other friendships, start short courses for education … It’s a lifestyle option.”

 An example of learning to live life differently while at The Wave:

 It was inspiring to hear Fiona’s passion first-hand.
-You can read more about The Wave’s program here or contact Fiona directly for specific questions about the program.
+You can read more about The Wave’s program here for specific questions about the program.
 It’s an ideal fit for teens, young adults and their families facing complex issues.
 Treatment is offered in English and Arabic.